- Individual and Team Coaching

 During Lexine’s principal residency in graduate school, she conducted data-driven school-wide professional developments on family engagement alongside coaching teachers.
-She launched the school’s first family engagement listening tours where teachers learned from families to create equitable partnerships.
-As an Instructional Design Lead for a district in the suburb of Dallas, Texas, she oversaw English Language Arts K-12.
+She launched the school’s first family engagement listening tours where teachers and leaders learned from families to create equitable partnerships.
+In her next role as an Instructional Design Lead for a district in the suburb of Dallas, Texas, she oversaw English Language Arts K-12.
 Within this role, she built the instructional capacity of over 100 teachers by co-creating an instructional framework entitled the Collaborative Planning Cycle.
-She coached Instructional Coaches on those best practices to ensure that the training teachers received would continue at a campus level.
+She coached Instructional Coaches on best practices to ensure that the training teachers received would continue at a campus level.
 In her most recent role as Dean of Instruction for a need’s improvement YES Prep secondary campus, she was asked to lead and coach 6-12th Math teachers, assisting each to achieve groundbreaking growth in both years.
-She introduced PLCs to her campus, paving the way for secondary teachers across subjects to collaborate on unit internalization, TEKS deconstruction, success criteria, aggressive monitoring hacks, and much more.
-While she loves coaching, she loves being a student even more and believes that when the adults in the room are willing to assume the seat of a student, we are best able to learn what is necessary to prepare our students for a world that is yet to exist.
+She introduced Professional Learning Communities to her campus, paving the way for secondary teachers across grade levels to collaborate on unit internalization, TEKS deconstruction, success criteria, aggressive monitoring hacks, and much more.

 Lexine earned her Master’s in Education from the Harvard Graduate School of Education, where her focus of study was School Leadership.
 She holds a Bachelor’s degree in Political Science with a minor in Public Health from the University of Southern California.